Jessica Blank: Other work

 Blank's novel, Almost Home, was published in October 2007 by Hyperion.
 In 2016, Almost Home was made into a feature film, adapted and directed by Blank and Jensen.

 Her second novel, Karma For Beginners, was published by Hyperion in 2009.

 Her third novel, Legacy, was published by Penguin in 2018.
 Her writing has also been published in magazines and journals including The Believer, The Dramatist, Another Magazine, and Theatre History Studies.

 Blank is also a coach for professional writers, a professor at Juilliard School, and a consultant and frequent speaker on story, neuroscience and social change.'
 Blank writes for television with Erik Jensen.
 In 2015, she wrote a pilot for "The Negotiator" for Gaumont International Television.

-Personal life

-In 2001, she married the actor, writer and director Erik Jensen.
-They frequently collaborate professionally, primarily as writing partners for theater, film and television.